 - To add a new parameter, click (Alt+Insert) and specify the properties of the new parameter in the corresponding fields.

-Propagate new method parameters (if any) along the hierarchy of the methods that call the current method.
+Propagate new method parameters (if any) along the hierarchy of the methods that call

 (There may be the methods that call the method whose signature you are changing.
 These methods, in their turn, may be called by other methods, and so on.
 You can propagate the changes you are making to the parameters of the current method through the hierarchy of the calling methods and also specify which calling methods should be affected and which shouldn't.)